-Raised on the Gulf Coast in the city of Mobile, AL, I moved to Charleston, SC in 2011 to pursue my studies in the arts at the College of Charleston.
-I was an Art History major and a Studio Art major with a concentration in sculpture.
-In August of 2013, I broke my back in a traumatic accident while working in Northern California.
-I took up knitting as a way to cope with the long healing process.
-In the three and a half months I was clamped in a plastic shell, I knitted everyday.
-When I returned to continue my studies, I decided to combine my passion for sculpture with my new love of knitting.
+Raised on the Gulf Coast in the city of Mobile, AL, Sarah moved to Charleston, SC in 2011 to pursue studies in the arts at the College of Charleston.
+There, she received her B.A. in Art History and Studio Art.
+In August of 2013, Sarah broke her back in an accident while working in northern California.
+She learned to knit as a way to cope with the long term healing process.
+In the three and a half months that Sarah was clamped in a plastic shell she knitted everyday.
+Returning to continue her studies, Sarah decided to combine her passion for sculpture with her new love of knitting.

-After graduating, I began working out of Redux Contemporary Art Center and received the opportunities of having my work on display at the “Young Contemporaries” Exhibition at the Halsey Institute of Contemporary Art (April 2015), the “Silver vs. Gold Exhibition” at the Vendue Gallery (November 2015-April 2016), Redux Contemporary Art Center (April 2016), and was selected to be in ARTFIELDS 2016 in Lake City, SC.
-My work was also displayed in the “Umcommon Materials” Exhibition at LeMieux Gallery in New Orleans (October 2016), I had my first solo show at Harper Smith studio in Mobile, AL (November-December 2016), and was selected to be in ARTFIELDS 2017.
+After graduating, she began working out of Redux Contemporary Art Center in Charleston, SC and received the opportunities of having her work on display at the Halsey Institute of Contemporary Art, the Vendue Gallery, Redux Contemporary Art Center, and ARTFIELDS in Lake City, SC.
+Sarah had her first solo show at Harper Smith studio in Mobile, AL in the fall of 2016 followed by her second solo exhibition, She(ll), at Beresford Studios in Charleston, SC in August 2017.